Bylaws

 - Special legal counsel selected by the Board in the manner set forth in subsection D(1) above.

-- Court Determination.
+E. Court Determination.
 A Board Member of the Company who is a party to a proceeding may apply for indemnification from the Company to the court, if any, conducting the proceeding or to another court of competent jurisdiction.
 On receipt of an application, the court, after giving notice that the court considers necessary, may order indemnification if it determines:

 - The individual was wholly successful, on the merits or otherwise, and is entitled to indemnification under this Article, in which case the court also shall order the Company to pay the individual their reasonable expenses incurred to obtain court ordered indemnification; or